inoxio/ansible-role-proxmox-vms/README.md

 The VMs will be rebooted after finishing all installations and a success message will be displayed when reboot was successful (by polling the IP of the VM and searching for 'OpenSSH').

+The files for the preseed installation (netboot image, kernel and initrd) and the proxmoxer module will be copied to the host machine.
+If you want to use multiple nodes on the host machine, all nodes will get these files.

 Requirements
 ------------